๐Ÿฅ—Intro to Nutrition

 Factors That Increase Fluid Needs

-• Physical activity intensity directly correlates with sweat losses—athletes may need 1.5-2x baseline requirements during training
+• Physical activity intensity directly correlates with sweat losses.
+Athletes may need 1.5-2x baseline requirements during training.

-• Environmental heat and humidity accelerate evaporative losses, sometimes exceeding 2 liters per hour in extreme conditions
+• Environmental heat and humidity accelerate evaporative losses, sometimes exceeding 2 liters per hour in extreme conditions.

 Sources of Hydration

-Not all fluids are created equal, and solid foods contribute more to hydration than most people realize.
-Understanding the hydration value of different sources helps optimize fluid intake without relying solely on plain water.
+Not all fluids are equal, and solid foods contribute more to hydration than most people realize.
+Understanding the hydration value of different sources helps you optimize fluid intake without relying solely on plain water.

 Beverages and Their Hydration Value